paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-024-nuclear-posture.md

 (2) requirements for reporting on cost, programmatic, and technical data using procedures, standards, and formats approved by the Director of Cost Assessment and Program Evaluation and the Director for Cost Estimating and Program Evaluation.

-**(e) Nuclear Security Enterprise Defined.—** In this section, the term “nuclear security enterprise” has the meaning given that term in section 4002 of the Atomic Energy Defense Act ([50 U.S.C.
-2501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2501&num=0&edition=prelim)).
+**(e) Nuclear Security Enterprise Defined.—** In this section, the term “nuclear security enterprise” has the meaning given that term in section 6101.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (e).
+Pub.
+L. 119–60 substituted “section 6101” for “section 4002 of the Atomic Energy Defense Act ([50 U.S.C.
+2501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2501&num=0&edition=prelim))”.

 2018—Subsec. (d).
 Pub.
 L. 115–232 substituted “after December 11, 2017,” for “on or after the date of the enactment of this section” in introductory provisions.